hnakamur/rustc-deb/doc/rust.md

 A _do expression_ provides a more-familiar block-syntax for a [lambda expression](#lambda-expressions), including a special translation of [return expressions](#return-expressions) inside the supplied block.

+Any occurrence of a [return expression](#return-expressions) inside this `block` expression is rewritten as a reference to an (anonymous) flag set in the caller's environment, which is checked on return from the `expr` and, if set, causes a corresponding return from the caller.
+In this way, the meaning of `return` statements in language built-in control blocks is preserved, if they are rewritten using lambda functions and `do` expressions as abstractions.

 The optional `ident_list` and `block` provided in a `do` expression are parsed as though they constitute a lambda expression;
 if the `ident_list` is missing, an empty `ident_list` is implied.